RocketDerp/April14_2025/July13_2025/Metaphors_Jesus_God_Bible_verse.md

 Joseph Campbell worked with George Lucas, creator of Star Wars, if you don't know.
 The Official **science fiction** website ( Star Wars dot Com) run by Disney for Star Wars: https://www.starwars.com/news/mythic-discovery-within-the-inner-reaches-of-outer-space-joseph-campbell-meets-george-lucas-part-i

+&nbsp;

+## Christian Nalitionsl, USA

+As I compose this sentence July 18, 2025...

+### "I Love Jesus" is WRONG

+Stop being a reactionary atheist and focus on what has been said from the top of the very page that you are reading.
+1. Atheist, 2.
+Bible Believer, 3.
+Meteaphors.
+That's the crisis.
+This is not a binary "Two Sides" issue, this is not "Both Sides", this is not a "two and only two sides to every story".
+BOTH GROUPS do not grasp literacy of languge, idioms, metaphors, science fiction storytelling!

+1. Torah is science fiction
+2. Bible is science fiction retcon of Torah, New Testiment is reworking and rewriting elements of the Torah.
+3. Mohamamad's Quran is science fiction retcon of Bible and Torah.
+Most people in USA can't even answer correctly when you ask them: Who are the main chracter's in Mohamamd's Quran stories told from year 610 to year 635?
+People in USA don't even know that Mary and Jesus and Adan and Eve are in the Quran / Mosque!
+Jesus is in the Mosque / Quran storytelling!
+People don't even grasp that level of science fiction story reboots and Star Wars reboot science fiction conventions!

+Get it right, fix this issue: ***"I Love Jesus"*** is wrong, incorrect.
+Read Bible verse "1 John 4:20" and correct the literacy problems of USA Christian Natioalist who do not grasp a transated and double-imported Levant storytelling book.
+(Double Imported: Levant to Rome, Rome to Spain, Spain to Americas in year 1492 onward).

+### "I Love God" is incorrect!

+Again, Bible verse "1 John 4:20"

+### "I Hate Mexicans' is incorrect!

+Again, Bible verse "1 John 4:20"

+### "I Hate homosexuals and transgenders" is wrong!

+Again, Bible verse "1 John 4:20"

+&nbsp;

+# Atheists are not fixing the metaphor literacy

+Atheists are too busy promoting hate the out-group, just like Muslims are too busy hating on Jewish and Christians in their contenst for **book supremacy** of the *one and only one true perfect correct nonfiction book** of Quran vs. Torah vs. Quran.
+This is like Star Trek (Gene Roddenberry) fans of science fiction *hating upon* with Star Wars (geoerge lucas) fans.
+And one-media venue of Mosque vs. Church vs. Synagogue vs. Cinema vs. Shakespeare Globe Theater!

+**Atheists are not fixing the literacy metaphor problems**, We The People of the United States of America hav a We The People crisis of literacy metaphors.

+“Half the people in the world think that the metaphors of their religious traditions, for example, are facts.
+And the other half contends that they are not facts at all.
+As a result we have people who consider themselves believers because they accept metaphors as facts, and we have others who classify themselves as atheists because they think religious metaphors are lies.”
+― Joseph Campbell, Thou Art That: Transforming Religious Metaphor